Time in Ukraine: History

 Daylight saving time in Ukraine was introduced in the early 1980s.
 On 20 September 2011, the Verkhovna Rada (Ukrainian parliament) canceled the return from Eastern European Summer Time to Eastern European Time.
 On 18 October 2011, the Parliament abolished these plans.
+On 16 July 2024, Ukraine canceled the switch from Eastern European Time to Eastern European Summer Time.
 On 29 March 2014, after annexation by Russia, Crimea switched from Eastern European Time (UTC+02:00) to Moscow Time (UTC+04:00 then, subsequently changed to UTC+03:00).
 On 26 October 2014, the self-proclaimed proto-states of Donetsk People's Republic and Luhansk People's Republic also switched to Moscow Time.

 IANA time zone database

 The IANA time zone database contains four zones for Ukraine in the file zone.tab: